-- How will you charge for minutes you provide services before and after your contracted time?
+- Will you have prorated fees for your services before and after your contracted time?
 (For example, when a patient shows up early or the assignment lasts longer than the anticipated end time.)

 - How much prior notice will you require for each assignment?
 Will you charge extra for assignments you accept with less than 24 hours’ notice?

 - What will your cancellation policy be?
-Will you request full payment for all assignments cancelled with less than 24 hours’ notice?
+Will you request full payment for all assignments canceled with less than 24 hours’ notice?

 - Will gas and mileage be included in your rates?